mckennapsean/dissertation/content/06-security.md

-In the first part of this chapter, we compare against related work for cyber security visualization and then describe the data and task abstraction in [@sec:abst].
+In the first part of this chapter, we compare against related work for cyber security visualization and then describe the data and task abstraction.
 Next, we discuss a methodical design process for the unique design constraints we encountered along with a detailed discussion of two specific design methods useful for data visualization design.
 The BubbleNet dashboard is then described, which we evaluate both as a usability study and through deployment to real users.
-Lastly, we reflect on implications from what we have learned and how they apply to both the cyber security and visualization communities.
+Lastly, we reflect on implications from what we have learned while building the dashboard and how this applies to both the cyber security and visualization communities.